Macil/braincrunch/README.md

 * `code`: The Brainfuck program code.
 * `read`: Must be a string, array, function, or null.
 Used to provide values when the `,` instruction is hit.
 Return null to signal EOF.
+Return the `machine.INTERRUPT` value to pause the machine.
+This is useful if read's implementation is asynchronous.
+The read value may be supplied later by using `machine.setReadValue`, and then the machine may be resumed with `machine.run`.
 * `write`: Must be an array, function, or null.
 Will be appended to or called when the `.` instruction is hit.
+The function may return the `machine.INTERRUPT` value to pause the machine.
 * `cellSize`: The number of bits per cell.
 Valid values are 8, 16, and 32.
   Defaults to 8.
 * `cellCount`: Number of cells to have.
 Defaults to 4096.